aritrichatterjee9/aritrichatterjee9/README.md

 ### Hi there 👋
+I am Aritri Chatterjee, you can call me Auri, I design the web in MERN, some of my repos are private but adequately deployed in Vercel, so please enjoy!
 <!--
 **aritrichatterjee9/aritrichatterjee9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.